NTICompass/mms-viewer/README.md

 # mms-viewer
-A crappy python script to download/parse MMS messages.
+A python script to download/parse MMS messages.

 Can use a phonebook database.
 To do so, create an sqlite database named `phonebook.db`.